Dead to Me Season 2 Release Date | Action, cast, trailer - Mash Viral

 However, creator Liz Feldman says the ending “isn’t exactly what you think” and that “Netflix has to order a second season so we can all find out” whether Jen killed Steve or not.

-A change of bait would keep pace with the rest of the show: the first season was full of surprising twists and turns that regularly subvert expectations of viewers.
+A change of bait would keep pace with the rest of the show: the first season was full of surprising twists and turns that regularly undermined viewers’ expectations.
 The biggest of them was the revelation that Judy, Jens’ new girlfriend, was responsible for the success that left her husband dead.

-“There is a score night and a balance that will take place and, in a way, a role reversal,” Feldman told The Hollywood Reporter.
+“There is a score night and a balance that will take place, and in some ways a role reversal,” Feldman told The Hollywood Reporter.
 “This show will always be a show that explores the dark side and the light side of sadness, loss, forgiveness and friendship.
 So there will be even more darkness. “